publicdocs/uscode/assets/md/titles/usc13/us/usc/t13/ch9/m__us_usc_t13_s305.md

         The Secretary of Commerce may designate officers or employees of the Office of Export Enforcement to conduct investigations pursuant to this chapter.
 In conducting such investigations, those officers or employees may, to the extent necessary or appropriate to the enforcement of this chapter, exercise such authorities as are conferred upon them by other laws of the United States, subject to policies and procedures approved by the Attorney General.

-        (2)  __By the commissioner of customs__  __.—__
+        (2)  __By the commissioner of u.s. customs and border protection__  __.—__

-        The Commissioner of Customs may designate officers or employees of the Customs Service to enforce the provisions of this chapter, or to conduct investigations pursuant to this chapter.
+        The Commissioner of U.S. Customs and Border Protection may designate officers or employees of the Customs Service to enforce the provisions of this chapter, or to conduct investigations pursuant to this chapter.

     (e)  __Regulations__  __.—__